Last Updated on August 11, 2023

 I have tried countless lip products and I’m still looking for THE one that can stay on for a few hours.

-With so many of these green beauty products, I put it on and after I take one sip of water it’s gone.
+With so many of these green beauty products, it’s gone after I take one sip of water.

 And, if you want me to compare and contrast the 10 lip products I’ve tried, let me know in the comment section down below!